Thursday, February 16, 2012

 It's really easy for those of you who are sane to say that.
 Let me explain something to you: Medications suck (and before you go off and say "being crazy sucks worse", just shhh...listen.)

-Here are just a few of the side-effects I've experienced on the dozens of medications I've been on: bruising on my entire body, itching all over my body, vivid nightmares, extreme sleepiness (to the point of having to pull over and stop on the side of the road and sleep), bloating so severe I could barely breathe, extreme fatigue and thirst, weight gains of 20-50 pounds (Lithium destroyed my metabolism and I've never been able to recover from that), suicidal thoughts (I thought you said this was supposed to make me NOT want to die, Doctor?) and the need to urinate every 15-20 minutes.
+Here are just a few of the side-effects I've experienced on the dozens of medications I've been on: bruising on my entire body, itching all over my body, vivid nightmares, extreme sleepiness (to the point of having to pull over and stop on the side of the road and sleep), bloating so severe I could barely breathe, extreme fatigue and thirst, weight gains of 20-50 pounds (Lithium destroyed my metabolism and I've never been able to recover from that), suicidal thoughts (I thought you said this was supposed to make me NOT want to die, Doctor?) and the need to pee every 15-20 minutes.
 Good times.

 My current medications come with a risk of seizures (never had one, thank God), brain zaps (these are hard to explain), anxiety (cuz I don't have enough of THAT), thirst, headache and the possibility of severe electrolyte imbalance (this one can kill you, kids) and on top of all this, since I was misdiagnosed as clinically depressed for 15 years, I was being fed medications that actually continually caused me to become manic because I was, in reality, bipolar.
 Thank you, doctors.